gpoulos02/trailblazer_backend/README.md

-TRAILBLAZER BACKEND
+# TRAILBLAZER BACKEND

-using MongoDB
--need to make .env file to connect to backend and login using jsonwebtoken
+Please reference the 'main' branch for all of our current, up to date code.